I started out just like you, full of curiosity, a bit nervous, and hungry to play real rock songs.

 Proper finger placement is essential to sounding good and avoiding injury.
 Keep your fingers close to the fret and press down just hard enough to get a clean sound.

 Avoid the tendency to unnecessarily overload pressure, which strains your hand.
-Your fingertips will eventually build up calluses the more you play.
+Your fingertips will eventually build up your guitar calluses the more you play.
 This will help with placing the proper amount of pressure on the strings and avoid any buzzing sounds.

 Lastly, understanding guitar tabs and sheet music is a game-changer.
 Tabs are straightforward and show you exactly where to place your fingers.